Learn how you can recycle old reusable plastic and metal water bottles without stress

-Copolyster and polypropylene are more rigid and hard plastics.
+Polyethylene Terephthalate and Polypropylene are more rigid and hard plastics.
 HDPE has some flexibility whereas LDPE is the most flexible and squeezable.
 The latter is the most likely contender for your reusable plastic bottle.

 How do I know what type of plastic my reusable water bottle is made of?

 Look at the base or the side of the bottle.
 It will have some letters or a numbers in a recycling triangle in it.
 This number indicates it is a certain type of plastic.
 For example, PET is number 1, HDPE is number 2 and LDPE is number 4.
 The full breakdown of the numbers and what they mean is below.
 Source: Earth Easy.

 It’s all well and good knowing what your bottle is made of.
 What we need to know is where it can be recycled.

 This simple process should help you determine how to recycle the item:

 1) Go to the gov.uk website and fill in your postcode

 2) This should give you a link to your local authority/council/borough website.
 Go to website.